-Political opinion can also take other forms, such as:
+Political opinion can also, however, take other forms, such as:

-The next step after deciding whether your political opinion may have been among the reasons you were persecuted is to figure out how you are going to prove that, as discussed next.
+The next step after deciding whether your political opinion might have been among the reasons you were persecuted is to figure out how you are going to prove that, as discussed next.

-Requesting asylum in the U.S. involves much more than filling out a form and saying, “I was persecuted.”
-When you put together your asylum claim, it is very important to recall the details of the events that happened to you — either the past persecution or the things that happened to make you fear future persecution.
+Requesting asylum in the U.S. involves much more than filling out Form I-589 and saying, "I was persecuted."
+When you put together your asylum claim, it is very important to recall the details of the events that happened to you—either the past persecution or the things that happened to make you fear future persecution.

 Details should include things like names, dates, and full descriptions of the events leading up to and including your persecution.
 Whether you file your asylum claim affirmatively with U.S. Citizenship and Immigration Services (USCIS) or defensively with the Immigration Court, you will have to provide evidence to demonstrate your claim.

-The application for asylum (http://www.uscis.gov/i-589) gives you space to explain your claim and prompts you to provide written details and records about what you experienced.
+The I-589 application for asylum gives you space to explain your claim and prompts you to provide written details and records about what you experienced.

 Once at the asylum interview or at your court hearing, you will provide oral testimony corroborating the information on the application, and be given the opportunity to expand on your account of being persecuted based on your political opinion in detail.
 Before presenting this oral testimony, the asylum officer or judge will ask you to raise your right hand and take an oath, swearing that your testimony will be true and correct to the best of your knowledge.